Meet the Midwives

 Megan and Brooke bring varied backgrounds and life experiences to their practice while sharing a similar world view.
 They both possess a deep seeded belief in the beauty and power of birth and the feminine.
 They honor and value these life forces and see them as having the ability to effect everlasting positive change on our world, both locally and globally.

 Having both been called to this work during our own transitions into motherhood, we appreciate the importance of quality, personalized, nurturing care during the childbearing year.
-Collectively we have attended over 200 births, building a deep trust in birth and confidence in our ability to safely support and guide women through pregnancy, labor, and birth.
+Collectively we have attended over 250 births, building a deep trust in birth and confidence in our ability to safely support and guide women through pregnancy, labor, and birth.
 Megan is currently licensed in the state of Oregon and plans to license in Washington in the future.
-In June 2018 Brooke graduated with her Bachelors degree in Midwifery and has since passed the NARM examination.
-She is currently waiting to receive her official license, which should arrive any day.
+In June 2018 Brooke graduated with her Bachelors degree in Midwifery, passed the NARM examination, and became a licensed midwife in 2019.

 Megan J Coppock